4 Steps to Change Your Facebook Page Name

 How to Change Your Facebook Page Name

-While viewing your page as an admin, click on the About tab in the upper left side of the page, then click Edit.
-That’s right next to your page’s current name.
+While viewing your page as an admin, click Edit Page Info on the left side of the page, under the Manage Page section.

 2. Type It

-Once you’ve clicked into the Account Name box, type in your page’s new name.
+Once you’ve clicked into the Name box, type in your page’s new name.